 [i]Ingeborg Rademakers and Melanie de Waal no longer work at DNB.
 Ingeborg has retired and Melanie has taken a new position at the Monetary Authority of Singapore.

-On 31 May 2023, we announced an increase in the countercyclical capital buffer (CCyB) to 2%.
-Accordingly, banks with loans outstanding in the Netherlands must comply with this requirement by 31 May 2024.
-Since this announcement the risk environment has not changed substantially.
+On 31 May 2023, DNB announced an increase of the countercyclical capital buffer (CCyB) to 2%.
+Banks with loans outstanding in the Netherlands must comply with this requirement since 31 May 2024.
+DNB is required to determine the height of the CCyB on a quarterly basis.